yujinjeong-dev/Job-Tracker/README.md

-# JobTrackr
+# Job Tracker 🚀

+Updated by YJ!
 A Kanban-style job search tracker.
 Organize your job prospects across pipeline stages, from Bookmarked through Offer (or Rejected/Withdrawn).
 Built with React, Express, and PostgreSQL.

 ---